amcolash/MMM-json-feed/README.md

 This code is partially copied from the very simple [stock ticker](https://github.com/alexyak/stocks) from _@alexyak_.

+__Notice__: I have no intention of adding new features to the code here.
+Multiple people have asked for more customized features/modules.
+If you are really adament about getting something cool and awesome, let me know and if I do get time I may be able to help.
+This project was never meant to be anything big or useful, so show your appreciation if you are asking for a new feature on a dead project.
+A small donation to the beer fund never hurts (paypal: amcolash@gmail.com).
+I love open source software and love providing time to my projects, but honestly I don't even use this module so it is not high on my list of things to do.
+As always, if you make modifications and a PR and we can merge it into the master branch.

 ## What it Looks Like!
 Nothing too pretty, just the data you want to see :)